The best retro diner in every state

 Maine: A1 Diner, Gardiner

-The Pine Tree State is not short of retro dining cars, but A1 Diner built in 1946 is up there with the most charming.
-With its pastel yellow exterior, chequered floor, tiled walls, blue vinyl booths and bar stools, neon clock and floral print tablecloths, it’s cheery and nostalgic.
-The food is suitably eclectic too, with fish tacos and a scallop BLT (scallop, bacon, lettuce and tomato between two pieces of toast) being the top choices.
+The Pine Tree State is not short of retro dining cars, but A1 Diner, built in 1946, is up there with the most charming.
+With its pastel yellow exterior, checkered floor, tiled walls, blue vinyl booths and bar stools, neon clock, and floral print tablecloths, it’s cheery and nostalgic.
+The food is suitably eclectic too, with fish tacos, and a BLT with scallops among popular choices.

 Maryland: Cindy’s Kitchen, Cambridge

-Cindy’s modest diner used to be a general store and service station and that old-time vibe is still apparent at this celebrated Eastern Shore spot.
-It serves comforting home-cooked meals such as chicken and dumplings, sausage gravy over biscuits, and cod fishcakes with veg, in a laid-back setting.
+Cindy’s modest diner used to be a general store and service station, and that old-timey vibe is still there ns abundance.
+The diner serves comforting home-cooked meals such as chicken and dumplings, sausage gravy over biscuits, and cod fishcakes with veg, in a laid-back setting.
 Its customers rave about the quality of the food and the portion sizes.

 Massachusetts: Casey’s Diner, Natick

 Believed to be one of America’s oldest diners still in operation, Casey’s 10-stool dining car has been serving customers since 1922, though it began life as a horse-drawn wagon.
-It has a long wooden bar, classic diner stools, retro floor tiles and an 129-year old bun steamer.
-People come to experience a slice of history and to try Casey’s famous steamed hot dogs – get yours “all around”, with relish, onions and mustard.
+It has a long wooden bar, classic diner stools, retro floor tiles, and a bun steamer that pre-dates the restaurant.
+People come to experience a slice of history and to try Casey’s famous steamed hot dogs; get yours 'all around', with relish, onions and mustard.

 Mississippi: Brent’s Drugs, Jackson

 Although Brent’s has had a few facelifts since it opened as a pharmacy in 1946, it has remained true to its roots and the duck egg blue soda fountain and bar stools are still in their original locations.
 This is one cool, classy diner, and it's little wonder that it starred as a location in Hollywood movie The Help.
-The burgers and patty melts (a beef patty with onions, Cheddar and Texas toast) are rightly lauded and the shake options are impressive too.
+The burgers and patty melts (a beef patty with onions, Cheddar, and Texas toast) are loved by customers.

 Missouri: Chuck A Burger, St. Louis

-This all-American diner on St. Charles Rock Road, St. Louis, provides the ultimate nostalgic 1950s experience.
-Not only does it date back to that decade, the red and white striped eatery offers curb service, delivering customers crisp but juicy cheeseburgers, curly fries, onion rings and cherry topped milkshakes straight to their front seats.
+This all-American diner provides the ultimate nostalgic 1950s experience.
+Opened in 1957, the red-and-white striped eatery offers curbside service, delivering customers crisp yet juicy cheeseburgers, curly fries, onion rings, and cherry-topped milkshakes straight to their front seats.
 Go on the right day and you could also catch a vintage car show.

 Nebraska: Mel's Diner, Fremont

-With its neon signage, red booths, and black and white pictures on its walls, Mel’s Diner is a retro-themed spot open since 2011.
+With its neon signage, red booths, and black-and-white pictures on the walls, Mel’s Diner is so packed with retro charm, you'd never guess it opened in 2011.
 The prefabricated diner, which quickly became a Fremont hotspot for truckers and locals, only took two months to be assembled.
-It's open for breakfast, lunch and dinner, with customers raving about the chicken fried steak dinner and homemade pies.
+It's open for breakfast, lunch, and dinner, with customers raving about the chicken fried steak and homemade pies.

 Nevada: Lou’s Diner, Las Vegas

-This friendly diner in the centre of Las Vegas will take you straight back to the 1970s.
-It has purple booths, the walls are adorned with funky ornaments, flowers and doilies, and there are business cards stuck on the tables.
+This friendly diner in the center of Las Vegas will take you straight back to the 1970s.
+It has purple booths, the walls are adorned with funky ornaments, flowers, and doilies, and there are business cards stuck to the tables.
 But the real winner is the food.
-Everything is praised from the breakfasts like pork chop with eggs and chocolate waffles with ice cream to the fries and homemade jams.
-It also hosts classic car shows.
+The place is famous for its house-made chicken pot pie and chicken and dumplings, with other menu highlights including pork chop with eggs, and chocolate waffles with ice cream.
+Lou's also sells house-made jellies and regularly hosts classic car shows.

 New Hampshire: Red Arrow Diner, Manchester

 Another 24-hour diner, the Red Arrow has been around since 1922 and has three more outposts, but the Manchester location is the original.
-It has kept its vintage look, with red brick walls, red paint and a tall neon red sign.
-The inside is much the same, expect booths, red bar stools and walls cluttered with red neon and vintage memorabilia.
-The speciality here is pork pie with gravy.
+It has kept its vintage look, with red brick walls, red paint, and a tall, red neon sign.
+The inside is much the same; expect booths, red bar stools, and walls cluttered with red neon and vintage memorabilia.
+The specialty here is pork pie with gravy.

 New Jersey: Tops Diner, Harrison

-Like magpies to shiny objects, customers flock to this steel-fronted diner, which must be one of the most recognisable in New Jersey (and the state has no shortage of great diners).
-The mammoth menu provides customary diner food, including a rocking meatloaf and tasty chicken and waffles.
-It also has a large selection of excellent fresh seafood dishes, such as buttery crab-stuffed shrimp and grilled scallops.
+This steel-fronted diner has been keeping customers happy since 1942, and is one of the most recognizable in New Jersey.
+The mammoth menu provides the customary diner food, including delicious meatloaf and tasty chicken and waffles.
+There's also a large selection of excellent fresh seafood dishes, such as buttery, crab-stuffed shrimp, and grilled scallops.

 New Mexico: 66 Diner, Albuquerque